NOW LIVE! Click here to visit our eBay store

 Lloyd Worrall offer supply and installation of automatic door operators utilising our ADSA approved engineers.
 All installations are carried out to comply with the recommendations of BS EN 16005 (safety in use of automatic doors for pedestrian use).

-For details on the complete range, please download our Access Control and Door Automation brochure (please note file size is 10mb)
+For more details, please download our Door Automation brochure (please note file size is 7mb)

 Interspec 90 is automation for lightweight sliding doors.
 It is extremely compact in size, at just 100mm in height by 135 mm in depth.
 It has a loading capacity of 90 kg per leaf or up to 130 kg for the single-leaf version.